NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] HeatPumpSizingMethodology choices are 'ACCA', 'HERS', or 'MaxLoad'.
   .. [#] If HeatPumpSizingMethodology is 'ACCA', autosized heat pumps have their nominal capacity sized per ACCA Manual J/S based on cooling design loads, with some oversizing allowances for larger heating design loads.
          If HeatPumpSizingMethodology is 'HERS', autosized heat pumps have their nominal capacity sized equal to the larger of heating/cooling design loads.
-         If HeatPumpSizingMethodology is 'MaxLoad', autosized heat pumps have their nominal capacity sized based on the larger of heating/cooling design loads, while taking into account the heat pump's capacity retention at the design temperature.
+         If HeatPumpSizingMethodology is 'MaxLoad', autosized heat pumps have their nominal capacity sized based on the larger of heating/cooling design loads, while taking into account the heat pump's reduced capacity at the design temperature.

 HPXML Schedules
 ***************